-Zack is gacationing in Palm Springs, with new BF Benji who wants to try an open relationship, to Zack's dismay.
-Adding confusion is Casey, Zack's ex, with Peter his fake BF, plus Casey's fruit-fly friend, Penny, and Zack's friend Lili.
+Zack is gacationing in Palm Springs with new BF Benji who, to Zack's dismay, wants to try an open relationship.
+Adding confusion is Casey, Zack's ex, with Peter, his fake BF, plus Casey's fruit-fly friend, Penny, and Zack's friend Lilly.

 A poignant romantic drama examines the life of gay 26 year old, ex-monk, school teacher living in Manhattan.
 When he meets a man at a gay bar, they connect and are soon living together.
 Unfortunately their views on monogamy don't match.

 5 of 12 people found this review helpful.

 Was this review helpful to you?